sgaliamov/blog/posts/rust/rust acquaintance.md

 Since I'm mostly a `.NET` developer I was curious how it performs in comparison with `ASP.NET` platform.
 I [expected](https://www.techempower.com/benchmarks/#section=data-r19&hw=ph&test=composite) to see that the Rust implementation outperform C#.

-To implement `.NET` [version](https://github.com/sgaliamov/rust-web-api/blob/master/dotnet/NotesApi/NotesApi/Controllers/NotesController.cs) I spend less than hour and it's only 55 lines of code including all empty lines.
+It took me less than an hour to implement the `.NET` [version](https://github.com/sgaliamov/rust-web-api/blob/master/dotnet/NotesApi/NotesApi/Controllers/NotesController.cs), which is just 55 lines of code, including all blank lines and line breaks, but it took me 2 days to implement the Rust version.
-But to implement Rust version I spend 2 days.
-It's too much, even taking in account that I'm new in this technology stack.
+This is too much even considering that I am new to this technology stack.
-And it is more verbose at least twice.
+And the code is at least twice as verbose.

-I choose `actix` because it is one of the fastest web servers on Rust.
+I chose [actix](https://actix.rs/) because it is one of the fastest web frameworks for Rust.
-First, I implemented it with `r2d2`.
-And because `r2d2_postgres` is synchronous I used `actix_web::web::block` function to run queries in a thread pool.
+My implementation was originally based on `r2d2`.
+And since `r2d2_postgres` does not support asynchronous execution, I used the `actix_web::web::block` function to execute requests on the thread pool.

 ``` rust
 #[get("/{id}")]